Exclusion due to insolvency

 - become bankrupt, or take advantage of bankruptcy laws by entering into an agreement under the Bankruptcy Act 1966

-- are a director, secretary or influential person for a company at any time up to a year before the company has a provisional liquidator, liquidator, administrator or controller appointed, or is wound up or ordered to be wound up.
+- are a director, secretary or influential person for a company at any time up to two years before the company has a provisional liquidator, liquidator, administrator or controller appointed, or is wound up or ordered to be wound up.

 The Excluded individuals and companies fact sheet (PDF) has more information.

 - hold a QBCC contractor or nominee supervisor’s licence, or